 3. Lastly, some people develop actual spurs, which can be very large, at the insertion of the Achilles tendon.
 Wearing clogs or shoes without backs is the only relief.
 They should have a thicker heel to lift and cause less tension on the heel cord.
 Surgery to remove the spur is usually recommended in this case.

-Dr. Young will evaluate your heel bump and develop a treatment plan that is right for you.
+Dr. Williams will evaluate your heel bump and develop a treatment plan that is right for you.